 Absolutely Moist and Delicious!

 I have always shied away from sugar, but when it comes to dates, it’s a different story.
 Dates have the highest natural sugar content, but they are also rich in potassium, calcium, phosphorus and magnesium.
-I must admit they don’t look so pretty, especially the dried ones sold in bulk, but there are many interesting products made out of dates.
-There is the sparkling non-alcoholic date juice, date syrup (called Dhibs), date chocolates, date and hazelnut bars, date ice cream, truffles and even date balsamic vinegar.
-The list of products is endless.
+I must admit, dried dates don’t look so pretty, especially the ones sold in bulk.

 Date and Coconut Loaf